13 Ways to Creep into Nevada’s Haunted History

 Afterlife Goals: Although you can’t currently tour it, even standing in front of the Goldfield Hotel just makes you feel odd.
 Between the mistress who was chained to a radiator, her baby who may have been tossed down a mineshaft, the hanged woman, or “The Stabber”—and all they do to visitors—there’s a reason ghost hunting shows have crowned this place one of the “Scariest Places on Earth.”

 Everyone’s heard about the legendary Pony Express.
-Not everyone realizes it only lasted 18 months, from 1860 to 1861.
-(Thanks, invention of the telegraph…) Regardless, a bunch of barely featherweight (125 pounds was the cutoff), often orphaned, badasses racing mail across the country on horseback captivated the nation in 1860, and still does.
-Of the 190-ish changing stations between St. Louis and Sacramento—set every ten-or-so miles, so riders could immediately jump onto a fresh horse and continue their 75 to 100-mile shift at a grueling pace—most now are either piles of rocks with interpretive signs, or simply lost to time.
+Not everyone realizes it only lasted 18 months, from 1860 to 1861 (thanks, invention of the telegraph…).
+Regardless, a bunch of barely featherweight (125 pounds was the cutoff), often orphaned badasses racing mail across the country on horseback captivated the nation in 1860, and still does.
+Of the 190-ish changing stations between St. Louis and Sacramento—set every ten-or-so miles, so riders could immediately jump onto a fresh horse and continue their 75-to-100-mile shift at a grueling pace—most now are either piles of rocks with interpretive sign or simply lost to time.

 But not Middlegate Station.
-The ponies stopped running, but this real-deal Wild Western pitstop galloped back, eventually becoming the most iconic Sagebrush Saloon on the Loneliest Road in America, now home to a legendary bar and grill, and about 20 residents.
+The ponies stopped running, but this real-deal Wild Western pitstop galloped back, eventually becoming the most iconic Sagebrush Saloon that’s now home to a legendary bar and grill, and about 20 residents.
 Guests of the on-site motel have claimed to hear footsteps and knocking sounds on the boardwalk in front of the rooms.
 Could they be the boot-steps of a few worn-out Pony Express riders themselves?

 If visions of the past are your jam (supernatural and otherwise), then visiting Nevada’s capital city is a must.
-Carson City celebrates its role in Nevada history by honoring its namesake—the legendary fur trapper, wilderness guide, and mountain man—along the Kit Carson Trail, a 2.5-mile path that weaves around about sixty 1800s-era Victorian-style homes, public buildings, museums, and churches, all nestled within the city’s West Side Historic District—the largest collection of historic buildings in Nevada.
+Carson City celebrates its role in state history by honoring its namesake—the legendary fur trapper, wilderness guide, and mountain man—along the Kit Carson Trail.
+Follow a 2.5-mile path that weaves around roughly sixty 1800s-era Victorian-style homes, public buildings, museums, and churches, all nestled within the city’s West Side Historic District—the largest collection of historic buildings in Nevada.
 A self-guided interpretive trail carries you past beautifully preserved parts of Silver State history, including the home Samuel Clemens lived in (before he became Mark Twain in Virginia City).
 Most times of year, that is…

 Afterlife Goals: OK, fine.
 That wasn’t spooky.
 Interesting?
 Yes.
 Spooky?
 No. But!
-If you show up in October, get ready to discover a little more than just charming old houses, with Madame Curry on the Carson City Ghost Walk, which zeroes in on what really happened here, and why some stubborn old residents insist on gentri-frightening newcomers.
+If you show up in October, get ready to discover a little more than just charming old houses.
+Madame Curry leads the Carson City Ghost Walk, which zeroes in on what really happened here and why some stubborn old residents insist on gentri-frightening newcomers.
 Abe Curry, founding father of Carson City, never left.
 Neither did the bride of George Ferris (as in the wheel; he lived here, too).
 Some have even spotted Mark Twain’s niece Jennie in the window of his brother’s house.
 As they say, “Learn by boo-ing.”

 Afterlife Goals: Whether you’re braving a night here or not, slink into the bar to see the “Silver Queen” herself, a 1000% unique, 15-foot-tall lady’s portrait whose dress is embedded with 3,261 silver dollars—a hat tip to the depth (in feet) of the silver mining town’s deepest shaft.
 Furthermore, whether you’re married, soon-to-be married, formerly married, never-gonna-be-married, or never-again-gonna-be-married, when you get to the Silver Queen, check your feelings at the door and visit the chapel.
 If anyone gets “cold feet” here, they deserve a free pass.

 Afterlife Goals: Hop on an hourly Washoe Club Ghost Tour of the building’s many spooked out rooms.
-Or take things to a whole different level and schedule an Overnight Investigation, during which you and your poltergeist loving pals get locked in for the night, with full exploratory access to the three floors, the crypt, and the infamous spiral staircase—the longest freestanding spiral staircase ever built, and probably the only one haunted by a spirit named Lena.
+Or take things to a whole different level and schedule an Overnight Investigation, during which you and your poltergeist-loving pals get locked in with full exploratory access to the three floors, the crypt, and the infamous spiral staircase—the longest freestanding spiral staircase ever built, and probably the only one haunted by a spirit named Lena.
 One caveat: this ominous overnighter is strictly BYO EMF, EVP, etc.